is-project-4th-year/build-your-portfolio-github-workflow-essentials-Hawitta/Assignment.md

 ## 4. Screenshots of Key GitHub Features

 Include screenshots that demonstrate how you used GitHub to manage your project.
-For each screenshot, write a short caption explaining what it shows.

 ### A. Milestones and Issues

 - A list of all the issues under Work Experience Milestone and Projects Milestone